 Once the data is in Rhino, you can add a point at 0,0,0 and use Rhino’s ‘Earth Anchor Point’ command to assign the point to the desired latitude and longitude that we identified earlier, -33.8800, 151.1727.
-This will georeference your model.
+This process will georeference your model.

 To generate a topography, Elk uses data that originates from the Shuttle Radar Topography Mission (SRTM) of 2000.
 The SRTM was flown aboard the space shuttle Endeavour from 11-22 February 2000.
 The National Aeronautics and Space Administration (NASA) and the National Geospatial-Intelligence Agency (NGA) participated in an international project to acquire radar data which were used to create the first near-global set of land elevations.
 Endeavour orbited Earth 16 times each day during the 11-day mission, completing 176 orbits.
-SRTM successfully collected radar data over 80% of the Earth’s land surface between 60° north and 56° south latitude with data points posted every 1 arc-second (approximately 30 metres).
+SRTM successfully collected radar data over 80% of the earth’s land surface between 60° north and 56° south latitude with data points posted every one arc-second (approximately 30 metres).
 This data was then packaged into 1° x 1° tiles.

 The Topography component can be used to generate points, curves, and a surface from various Digital Elevation Model (DEM) file formats.
 Elk currently accepts:

-- *IMG files at a resolution of 1/3 arc second.
+*IMG files at a resolution of 1/3 arc second.
 The higher resolution IMG files are available for the United States only and can be downloaded from the USGS National Map Viewer.
-When searching for the data choose Data > Elevation Products (3DEP), with a data extent of 1 x 1 degree and *IMG file format.
+When searching for the data, choose Data > Elevation Products (3DEP), with a data extent of 1 x 1 degree and *IMG file format.

-- *GeoTIFF files at a resolution of 1 or 3 arc seconds.
+*GeoTIFF files at a resolution of 1 or 3 arc seconds.
 GeoTIFF files are available for 1 and 3 arc second resolutions for most of the earth and can be downloaded from the USGS Earth Explorer.
-This is the best options for data in Australia.
+This option is the best for data in Australia.
 When selecting your data sets, choose Digital Elevations > SRTM > SRTM Void Filled.

 Once you have found your data set, go to results and download options and select GeoTIFF.

 Once you have download one of the datasets, it is just a matter of a simple Grasshopper script.
 We can use the latitude and longitude from the Location component.
 The Topography component will output points, curves and surfaces.
-In the example below I have flattened the points and used a Delaunay Mesh instead.
+In the example below, I have flattened the points and used a Delaunay Mesh instead.

-Once you have generated your topography, you can bake all the geometry and project all the curves onto your surface.
+After generating your topography, you can bake all the geometry and project all the curves onto your surface.